kogo59/The_Central_Caucasus_and_Bashan/chapters/14_Chapter.md

-At Pätigorsk at least two-thirds of the society are real invalids; here we saw scarcely any, and the Russian young ladies who raced about the gardens, and chatted together in excellent English, afforded a more pleasing spectacle than the sickly officers and decrepit old men of the CisCaucasian Spa.
+At Pätigorsk at least two-thirds of the society are real invalids; here we saw scarcely any, and the Russian young ladies who raced about the gardens, and chatted together in excellent English, afforded a more pleasing spectacle than the sickly officers and decrepit old men of the Cis-Caucasian Spa.
 An excellent military band, by far the best we heard in the Caucasus, played in the gardens about sunset, and we had the satisfaction of hearing the ❛Mabel Waltzes❜ (the popularity of which seems unbounded in Russia) and the overture to ❜The